 PRIVACY & CONFIDENTIALITY POLICY

-Do Space respects the privacy of its members and is committed to keeping membership records confidential.
+Do Space respects the privacy of its users and is committed to keeping membership records confidential.
 Membership information will not be released or changed without the presentation of that member’s photo ID (or a parent’s photo ID, in the case of a child) in order to protect the confidentiality of that member’s personal information.